sneakykate/instachoose/README.md

 ````
 https://codesmith-precourse.firebaseio.com/instagram/-JqL35o8u6t3dTQaFXSV.json
 ````
-4. DO NOT WORRY TOO MUCH ABOUT SYLING.
+4. DO NOT SPEND TIME STYLING.

 ##What do I do when I am done?
 1. When completed - commit and push your changes to your github